Education & Childcare

 2020-2021 School Year: Click here for the latest updates from the NYC Department of Education regarding the 2020-2021 school year.
 Schools will open in September as long as NYC’s COVID-19 infection rate remains below 3%.
 If schools reopen and the infection rate increases beyond 3%, schools will close again.
 Individual classrooms or buildings may close if a student or staff member tests positive for COVID-19.
 Every public school will have a nurse present to offer health services to students, teachers, and staff.
 Schools are being encouraged to set up outdoor classrooms.
 Additionally, there will be no snow days this school year.
 If there is snow, in-person classes will be canceled and all learning will be remote for that day.

-Letters to Families: Chancellor Carranza released an end of the year letter to all families on December 22.
+Letters to Families: Chancellor Carranza released an update letter to all families on February 11.
 You can view the letter and previous letters here.
-Recent letters include information on middle and high school admissions.
+Recent letters include information on middle schools reopening February 25th.